Sylvain-SF/Pewlett-Hackard-Analysis/README.md

-# Overview Of Project:
+# Overview of Project:

-As many employees were about to reach retirement age, we have been tasked by Pewlett-Hackard to help prevent an upcoming 'Silver Tsunami'.<br>
+As many employees were about to reach retirement age, we have been tasked by Pewlett-Hackard to help prevent an upcoming 'Silver Tsunami' and defined which employees could integrate a mentorship program.<br>
-As now, the database organisation could not provide the desired insights and we helped the company re-organized it to discover trends to answer our problematic.<br>
+As now, the company database could not provide the desired insights.<br>
+We helped the company re-organized it to discover trends to answer our problematic.<br>
 - We determined the number of retiring employees based on their title.
 - We identified employees about to retire, eligible for a mentorship program.<br>